Find Help in Maryland

 Get Connected.
 Get Help.

 211 MD oversees a statewide network of call centers, providing essential connections to Marylanders when they need it most.
-Callers are automatically routed to their regional call center for assistance, and 211, Press 1 callers are connected to a larger group of crisis centers.
+Callers are automatically routed to their regional call center for assistance.

 211 specialists listen, identify all unmet needs, connect callers to resources and follow-up when needed.